Alimentation Couche-Tard: CST Brands

 On August 22, 2016, Couche-Tard agreed to buy American company CST Brands and its 2,000 stores, mostly in Texas and other southern states, for $3.78 billion, $4.4 billion including debt.
 This deal, which was the largest purchase in their history, officially closed on June 28, 2017.
 Couche-Tard has announced that it will sell around 45% of the new stores to another company to pass competition laws.
 CST Holdings was based in San Antonio and employed over 14,000 people at the 2,000 stores Couche-Tard took over.
 The stores acquired were mostly in the southwestern and southeastern United States, with a small presence in New York and Eastern Canada, operating under the Corner Stores, Flash Foods, and Nice N Easy Grocery Shoppes brands.
 Most locations were rebranded to the Circle K brand after the acquisition.

 Due to competition concerns, most of CST's Ultramar operations in Canada were not included in the deal, which were sold off separately to Parkland Fuel Corporation.

+COPEC

+In November 2023, Alimentation Couche-Tard Inc., finalized the acquisition of 112 MAPCO Express Inc. fuel and convenience retail sites from Compañía de Petróleos de Chile S.A.
+(COPEC), as part of COPEC's divestiture of its MAPCO assets.
+The stores, located across Tennessee, Alabama, Kentucky, and Georgia, will undergo rebranding to the Circle K identity.
+This transaction, which also includes surplus property and a logistics fleet, complements Couche-Tard's significant global presence, which encompasses over 14,000 stores in 24 countries and territories and employs approximately 122,000 people.
+Concurrently, Majors Management LLC acquired 192 MAPCO-branded stores and additional MAPCO assets, aiming to enhance service and expand both companies' market reach in the southeastern U.S.